-Student Organizations
+Student Organizations and Representatives

-The iSchool Doctoral Student Organization serves as the elected representative body of Maryland's iSchool doctoral student community.
-It represents and supports the interests of the students at the college and Doctoral Committee, integrates with Student Services, and assists in shaping school and program policy, mediation activity, and faculty relations.
-This organization promotes a sense of community and inclusion, encouraging diversity within the doctoral program.
-Finally, by supporting scholarly activities and personal growth, the doctoral student organization aims to promote leadership roles, social, educational, and professional development.
+The iSchool Doctoral Student Representative serves as the elected representative body of Maryland's iSchool doctoral student community.
+They represent and support the interests of the students at the college and Doctoral Committee, integrates with Graduate Student Services, and assists in shaping school and program policy, mediation activity, and faculty relations.
+By supporting scholarly activities and personal growth, this position aims to promote leadership roles, social, educational, and professional development.